Richmond Road (Ontario)

-Richmond Road is a major road in Eastern Ontario, Canada.
+Richmond Road (Ottawa Road #36) is a major road in Eastern Ontario, Canada.

 Richmond Road begins as a western continuation of Wellington Street West in Ottawa, beyond the intersection at Island Park Drive, a division point moved west a few blocks from Western Avenue, the historical township boundary, in 2005.
 It serves as the primary road for Westboro.
 Continuing westward, the road passes by Ottawa landmarks such as the Lincoln Fields Mall, Bayshore Shopping Centre and Queensway Carleton Hospital.
-At the intersection with Baseline Road, it gives way to Robertson Road just before reaching Bells Corners, due to a name change made in 2012.
+At the intersection with Baseline Road (Ottawa Road 16), it gives way to Robertson Road just before reaching Bells Corners, due to a name change made in 2012.
 At the historical corner, the prior route of Richmond Road diverges to the south as a mostly residential street named Old Richmond Road.
 The "Old" name now attaches to the remainder of the former route, which regains its stature as a major road as the continuation of southbound Moodie Drive, leaving Bells Corners and running through the Greenbelt.
-Beyond the Greenbelt, Old Richmond Road passes the communities of Bridlewood and Fallowfield before intersecting with Fallowfield Road.
-Continuing southward, the road passes the community of Twin Elm and follows the Jock River to Eagleson Road and the village of Richmond.
+Beyond the Greenbelt, Old Richmond Road passes the communities of Bridlewood and Fallowfield before intersecting with Ottawa Road 12 (Fallowfield Road).
+Continuing southward, the road passes the community of Twin Elm and follows the Jock River to Ottawa Road 49 (Eagleson Road) and the village of Richmond.
 Its total length from Island Park Drive to Eagleson Road is approximately 25.1 km.
 At Eagleson, Old Richmond Road continues westward as Perth Street, or Ottawa Road #10.
 Beyond Perth, this road becomes Franktown Road, and then reverts to the name Richmond Road in Lanark County until its end in Franktown.
 In Lanark County, the road is known as Lanark County Road #10.

 Richmond Road is known as Ottawa Road #36 from Island Park Drive to Robertson Road.
 Old Richmond Road is known as Ottawa Road #59 from Moodie Drive to Fallowfield Road.
 Speed limits range from 40 km/h in school and residential areas to 60 km/h in urban commercial areas, and 80 km/h in greenbelt and rural areas.